 DAY ONE: Cycle from Newcastle to Newbiggin-by-the-sea.
-Distance approx. 26 miles (42km).
-After breakfast your bike will be delivered to the hotel, help will be given with adjustments.
-You can then begin ride on a delightful traffic free section out of Newcastle that allows you to get used to the bike.
+Distance approx. 26 miles (42 km).
+After breakfast your bike will be delivered to the hotel, and help will be given with adjustments.
+You can then begin your ride on a delightful traffic free section out of Newcastle that allows you to get used to the bike.
 Following the course of the River Tyne you will see a mixture of modern and old architecture.
-At Tynemouth with its ruins of the Priory and Castle the route heads north along the Northumberland coast.
+At Tynemouth (with its ruins of the Priory and Castle) the route heads north along the Northumberland coast.
 There are plenty of opportunities to buy refreshments or lunch from many seaside towns like Whitley Bay.
-At Newbiggin a selection of hotels and pubs will provide your evening meal tonight (not included).
-Overnight at Newbiggin-by-the-Sea, Northumberland, England.
+In Newbiggin, a selection of hotels and pubs will provide your evening meal tonight.
+Overnight: Newbiggin-by-the-Sea, Northumberland, England.

 DAY TWO: Cycle from Newbiggin-by-the-Sea to Alnwick.
-Distance approx 27 miles (43km).
+Distance approx. 27 miles (43 km).
 From here the route becomes much more scenic as you leave urban Tyneside behind.
-This is one of the most beautiful stretches of the Northumbrian coast line, with nature reserves such as Druridge Bay.
-In some parts the trial takes right on the beach to Amble and then Warkworth with its impressive castle (a lovely place to stop for lunch).
+This is one of the most beautiful stretches of the Northumbrian coastline, with nature reserves such as Druridge Bay.
+In some parts the trail follows along the beach to Amble followed by Warkworth with its impressive castle (a lovely place to stop for lunch).
 Then heading inland the route follows country roads through farmland to your next destination 'Alnwick' recently voted one of the most desirable places to live in the UK.
-A very popular tourist attraction is Alnwick Castle and Gardens, home to the Duke of Northumberland it is open to the public.
-A selection of traditional pubs and restaurants will provide your evening meal tonight (not included).
-Overnight Alnwick in Northumberland, England.
+A very popular tourist attraction is Alnwick Castle and Gardens, home to the Duke of Northumberland.
+It is open to the public and a must-see for Harry Potter fans.
+A selection of traditional pubs and restaurants will provide your evening meal tonight.
+Overnight: Alnwick, Northumberland, England.

 DAY THREE: Cycle from Alnwick to Bamburgh.
-Distance approx 25 miles (40km).
-Today you cycle along the coast on quiet minor roads passing through quaint little fishing villages such as Craster, famous for its kippers which you may have had for breakfast.
-Next are the ruins of Dunstanburgh Castle this 14th Century castle is perched right on a cliff edge.
+Distance approx. 25 miles (40 km).
+Today you cycle along the coast on quiet minor roads passing through quaint little fishing villages such as Craster, famous for its kippers (which you may have had for breakfast).
+Next are the ruins of Dunstanburgh Castle.
+This 14th Century castle is perched right on a cliff edge.
 The route then takes you inland for a while before returning to the coast at the aptly named seaside village of Seahouses.
 Bamburgh is the most impressive castle of them all.
-It housed more people than any other castle in England with the exception of Windsor castle.
+It housed more people than any other castle in England (with the exception of Windsor castle).
 The small village of Bamburgh is the birthplace of Grace Darling famed for her daring rescue of 5 people from a shipwreck.
-A selection of hotels and pubs will provide you with an evening meal tonight (not included).
-Overnight Bamburgh, Northumberland, England.
+A selection of hotels and pubs will provide you with an evening meal tonight.
+Overnight: Bamburgh, Northumberland, England.

 DAY FOUR: Cycle from Bamburgh to Berwick-upon-Tweed.
-Distance approx 23 miles (37km).
-Heading inland again on quiet country roads broken-up by farmsteads and villages, you will catch sight of Holy Island.
+Distance approx. 23 miles (37 km).
+Heading inland again on quiet country roads broken up by farmsteads and villages, you will catch sight of Holy Island.
 Adding an extra 6 miles to your ride, this excursion is well worth the additional effort.
 Subject to the tide times, this unique island is cut-off from the mainland twice a day by the incoming North Sea.
 Once on the island historically known as Lindisfarne there is a castle and a priory to visit with plenty of places for refreshments or lunch.
 The last section of the route is a mixture of country lanes and gravel tracks along the coast to the Scottish border town of Berwick.
 This attractive walled town changed hands 13 times in the England Scotland Border wars.
-A selection of hotels and pubs will provide you with an evening meal tonight (not included).
-Overnight Berwick-upon-Tweed, Northumberland, England.
+A selection of hotels and pubs will provide you with an evening meal tonight.
+Overnight: Berwick-upon-Tweed, Northumberland, England.

 DAY FIVE: Cycle from Berwick-upon-Tweed to Kelso.
-Distance approx 30 miles (48km).
-Leaving Berwick you are now officially in Scotland, ridding along quiet country lanes dotted with farm cottages and grander houses of the lowland lairds.
-Criss-crossing the River Tweed famous for its salmon fishing you will pass the 12th century ruins of NorAm Castle.
+Distance approx. 30 miles (48 km).
+Leaving Berwick you are now officially in Scotland, riding along quiet country lanes dotted with farm cottages and grander houses of the lowland lairds.
+Criss-crossing the River Tweed famous for its salmon fishing you will pass the 12th century ruins of Norham Castle.
 Continuing on along the beautiful Tweed valley you reach Coldstream, a worthwhile visit and perhaps a stop for lunch.
-This is where the Coldstream Guards get there name, a 19th century guard house stands in the market square with a museum.
-From here the route takes you through open and wooded farmland for about 12 miles, to your destination for today the attractive town of Kelso.
-A selection of hotels and pubs will provide you with an evening meal tonight (not included).
-Overnight Kelso, Scotland
+This is where the Coldstream Guards get their name.
+A 19th century guard house stands in the market square with a museum.
+From here the route takes you through open and wooded farmland for about 12 miles, to your destination for today, the attractive town of Kelso.
+A selection of hotels and pubs will provide you with an evening meal tonight.
+Overnight: Kelso, Scotland

 DAY SIX: Cycle from Kelso to Innerleithen.
-Distance approx 31 miles (49km).
-The first half of today’s ride passes countless abbeys and fortified buildings that indicate this regions tempestuous history.
+Distance approx 31 miles (49 km).
+The first half of today’s ride passes countless abbeys and fortified buildings that indicate this region’s tempestuous history.
 Just out of Kelso is the impressive Floors Castle which is well worth a visit.
-The route then takes you along quite country roads to the next sites of historical interest Dryburgh Abbey and Abbotsford House at Melrose.
-Former home to Sir Walter Scott, he wrote of the warring English and Scots turning these borderlands into bloody battlefields.
+The route then takes you along quiet country roads to the next sites of historical interest, Dryburgh Abbey and Abbotsford House at Melrose.
+This is the former home of Sir Walter Scott who wrote of the warring English and Scots, turning these borderlands into bloody battlefields.
 The final section is particularly nice along wooded lanes into the border hills and the stunning scenery around Innerleithen.
-A selection of hotels and pubs here will provide your evening meal tonight (not included).
-Overnight: Innerleithen Scotland.
+A selection of hotels and pubs here will provide your evening meal tonight.
+Overnight: Innerleithen, Scotland.

 DAY SEVEN: Cycle from Innerleithen to Gorebridge.
-Distance approx 20 miles (32km).
+Distance approx 20 miles (32 km).
 Today includes the only hill climb of the ride, but it is also the bonniest section of the tour.
-Leaving Innerleithen the route rises gently into the heather clad Moorfoot hills, which is quite different in character from the rest of the route.
-A miner road leads through the glen giving a true feeling of remoteness.
+Leaving Innerleithen the route rises gently into the heather clad Moorfoot hills, which are quite different in character from the rest of the route.
+A minor road leads through the glen providing a true feeling of remoteness.
 On reaching the summit your efforts are rewarded by the spectacular views over Edinburgh and the Firth of Forth beyond.
 The descent also makes the climb worthwhile, freewheeling down to rich farmland and your next overnight stop.
-A local pub will provide your evening meal tonight (not included).
-Overnight: Gorebridge Scotland.
+Visit the local pub for your evening meal tonight.
+Overnight: Gorebridge, Scotland.

 DAY EIGHT: Cycle from Gorebridge to Edinburgh.
 Distance approx. 18 miles (29 km).
-A short flat and easy ride today on mainly traffic-free cycle lanes alongside the busy city roads.
-The route is well signposted, this gives you plenty of time to take in the sights of Edinburgh.
+Today is a short, flat and easy ride on mainly traffic-free cycle lanes alongside the busy city roads.
+The route is well signposted, giving you plenty of time to take in the sights of Edinburgh.
 As you zigzag through the suburbs of the city there are many historical buildings all around you, none more impressive than Edinburgh Castle.
 You have the choice of using the bikes to get around the city or dropping them off to explore on foot.
-With many opportunities for refreshments or lunch Edinburgh this vibrant city with plenty of attractions on offer for your final day and night of the tour.
-Overnight Edinburgh Scotland.
+With many opportunities for refreshments or lunch in Edinburgh, this vibrant city has plenty of attractions on offer for your final day and night of the tour.
+Overnight: Edinburgh, Scotland.